dead-claudia/thallium/roadmap.md

 9. Allow full name matching of `t.only`
     - Detected via no array
     - Feature parity with most other heavy frameworks
-10. Add `t.options` getter/setter for default run options
+10. Add `t.options` getter/setter for default run (not CLI) options
 11. Add some useful things for test generation and reporters like getting the full test name
 12. Make reports backed by a tree, and convert the public API to expose only getters
     - Abstracts away the internal representation